uday-31/battleship/README.md

 # battleship
 Implementation of the Battleship game on Python using Pygame

-Developed in March 2019 for the requirements of the module CZ1003 Introduction to Computational Thinking.
+Developed in March 2019 for the requirements of the module CZ1003 Introduction to Computational Thinking, along with group members Tay Quan Rui and Teh Siang Wen.

 # Launch screen